Skip to Content

 OC District Cemeteries

-Families are invited to come to any of the OC District Cemeteries including Anaheim Cemetery, Santa Ana Cemetery and El Toro Memorial Park in Lake Forest to build personal ofrendas on the gravesites of treasured loved ones.
-Ofrendas may be placed on gravesites during extended holiday hours beginning on Thursday, October 19th through Tuesday, November 14th.
+OC District Cemeteries including Anaheim Cemetery, Santa Ana Cemetery and El Toro Memorial Park in Lake Forest welcome visitors to build personal ofrendas on the gravesites of loved ones.
+Ofrendas may be placed on gravesites during extended holiday hours beginning Thursday, October 19th through Tuesday, November 14th.
 Only light flower clean-ups will occur during this extended holiday period.

-On Thursday, November 2, 2023 from 3:00 p.m. until supplies run out, you can drive by the Santa Ana Cemetery office and pick up Dia de los Muertos Craft kits for children, small bouquets of marigolds, and Pan de Muertos – all “To Go”.
+Beginning Thursday, November 2, 2023 at 3:00 p.m. until supplies run out, Santa Ana Cemetery office will be handing out Dia de los Muertos Craft kits for children, small bouquets of marigolds, and Pan de Muertos.

 OC Libraries & OC Parks